daisugiland/daisugi/packages/kado/README.md

 ## TypeScript

-The Kado is fully written in TypeScript, therefore you can enjoy the typed code.
+The Kado is fully written in TypeScript, therefore you have available some types.

 ```ts
 import {